Extending the scope of the small-ball method

-\begin{Remark} Definition \ref{def:stable-lower} is very different from concentration.
-If the `smaller coordinates' $(v_i^*)_{i \geq \ell}$ of a typical realization $v=(h(X_i))_{i=1}^m$ have `enough mass' then $h$ satisfies a stable lower bound.
-However, the `larger coordinates' $(v_i^*)_{i=1}^\ell$ can completely destroy any hope of a reasonable upper estimate on $\frac{1}{m}\sum_{i=1}^m h^2(X_i)$, making two-sided concentration impossible. \end{Remark}
+\begin{Remark} It should be stressed that Definition \ref{def:stable-lower} is very different from concentration.
+If the smaller coordinates of the nonincreasing rearrangement $(v_i^*)_{i \geq \ell}$ of a typical realization $v=(h(X_i))_{i=1}^m$ have `enough mass' then $h$ satisfies a stable lower bound.
+However, the larger coordinates $(v_i^*)_{i=1}^\ell$ can completely destroy any hope of a reasonable upper estimate on $\frac{1}{m}\sum_{i=1}^m h^2(X_i)$, making two-sided concentration impossible. \end{Remark}